 Hey everyone!
 Holly here!
 I’m here with a tutorial that has been a long time coming.
-I’ve been adding these sweet little shoulder ruffles to my Rowan bodysuits for awhile now (this is my fourth one!), and I finally got my act together and made a little tutorial to show you how to do it yourself.
+I’ve been adding these sweet little shoulder ruffles to my Rowan bodysuits for a while now (this is my fourth one!), and I finally got my act together and made a little tutorial to show you how to do it yourself.
 Not only is it super easy, but the best part is that it’s technically not just for Rowan!
-This technique can actually be used on any garment, woven or knit, that has a basic set in sleeve.
+This technique can actually be used on any garment, woven or knit, that has a basic set-in sleeve.
 It would also be cute on Briar, Floreat, or even Darling Ranges or Sudley!
-I just happen to use it a lot on my Rowan bodysuits, so that’s what I’m going to show you here.
+I just happen to add shoulder ruffles to my Rowan bodysuits, so that’s what I’m going to show you here.

 Let’s jump right in!

 To make the ruffle pattern, start by drawing a rectangle that is 16″ long by 2 1/4″ wide.
-Mark the very center of the long side.
+Mark the very centre of the long side.

-Using a curved tool, draw a curved line from the center mark down to one corner.
+Using a curved tool, draw a curved line from the centre mark down to one corner.
 And then again to the other corner.

 Cut this piece out, this is now your ruffle pattern piece.